Devansh-Soni-1909/DevDiary/README.md

 ### 👨‍💻 About the Creator

-This project was created by [Your Name](https://github.com/your-username).
+This project was created by [Devansh Soni](https://github.com/Devansh-Soni-1909).
 DevDiary is part of my ongoing journey to build simple, useful applications.

 ## 🖤 Support